-They put your name on everything at kinder… on your locker, on the hook for your hand towel, on every painting and drawing and collage you do, it’s everywhere!
-Suddenly learning your name has become an important skill to master, so we’ve been playing with his name a little lately and have had lots of fun with a simple name card.
+It makes sense.
+They put your name on everything at preschool.. on your locker, on the hook for your hand towel, on every painting and drawing and collage you do, it’s everywhere!
+Suddenly learning your name becomes an important skill to master, so it’s a great time for some hands-on name activities.

 This is a super easy activity to set up, but lots of fun and with lots of opportunities to learn to recognise his name, and even begin to write it.
 All you need is your name card, some whiteboard markers and something to wipe the marker off when you are done and want to start again.

-He had lots of fun revealing one letter at a time, then covering them all up again, and even traced his fingers over the letters, a great way to begin to learn how to write them.
+Preschoolers will have a lot of fun revealing one letter at a time, then covering them all up again, and tracing the letters over and over which a great way to begin to learn how to write them.

 Match magnetic letters to the letters on his card, team playdough with the card, tracing paper, another name card that is not laminated could be used for collage with little pieces of shiny paper.
 You could also print lots of little labels of his name that he can stick on artwork etc as a way of naming his work without having to write it all by himself.
 You could make them for all the children in your family and he can start to recognise which name is his (and all the others)